Is Your Rug Handmade?

-Second - While examining the back side of the rug look for knots that don't line up completely straight.
+Look for Irregularities - While examining the back side of the rug look for knots that don't line up completely straight.
 Machine made rugs will typically be knotted completely uniform.
-It is hard to see this in the photo but basically you are looking from one side of the rug to the other to see if you can find anything that doesn't line up completely straight or lacks perfect symetry; which is what you would find in a machine made rug.
+It's hard to see this in the photo but basically you are looking from one side of the rug to the other to see if you can find anything that doesn't line up completely straight or lacks perfect symmetry, which is what you would find in a machine-made rug.

-Fourth - Examine the selvage (self edge) along the sides of the rug to see how they are done.
-There are different types of selvage, none of which should be sewn or stitched.
+Examine the selvage (self edge) along the sides of the rug to see how they are done.
+There are different types of selvedge, none of which should be sewn or stitched on.
 Selvage consists of warp threads that have been wrapped with what we call overcasting.
-This overcasting is most commonly wool or a wool mixture.
+This overcasting is most commonly wool but sometimes camel hair, goat hair or silk.

 If you have examined your rug to the extent that we have described above; you should be pretty confident at this point that you are / aren't holding a hand-knotted rug.